coding-to-music/coding-to-music/instructions.md

+# Instructions.md

-# How to Create a Self-Updating README.md for Your GitHub Profile
+# Instructions - How to Create a Self-Updating README.md for Your GitHub Profile

 ## Next Steps and Task List
 ```java